SimulPiscator/AirSane/README.md

 configuration.

 * Enabling the **'test' backend** in `/etc/sane.d/dll.conf` may be helpful to separate software from hardware issues.
-Note that the 'test' backend has some unusual properties which may be a problem for some clients (the Mopria Scanner App is known to crash when it sees a test scanner).

 * To troubleshoot **permission issues,** compare debug output when running airsaned as user saned vs running as root: